stashed/docs/docs/addons/elasticsearch/overview.md

 5. The Job reads necessary information to connect with the database from respective `AppBinding` crd.
 It also reads backend information and access credentials from `Repository` crd and Storage Secret respectively.

 6. Then, the job downloads the backed up data from the backend and insert into the desired database.
 Stash stores the downloaded files temporarily before inserting into the targeted database.
-Hence, you should provide a PVC template using `spec.interimVolumeTemplate` field of `RestoreSession` crd.
+Hence, you should provide a PVC template using `spec.interimVolumeTemplate` field of `RestoreSession` crd to use to store those restored files temporarily.

 7. Finally, when the restore process is completed, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.